Top 10 things to do in Stockholm, Sweden

 Stadthuiset

-The City Hall, or Stadthuiset in Swedish, is one of the most famous buildings in Sweden.
-It is one of the most visited tourist attractions in Stockholm because of its beauty both on the inside and outside.
-Beside the tourist aspect, it houses also offices for 200 people including the Municipal Council.
+The City Hall, or Stadthuiset in Swedish, is one of the most iconic buildings in Sweden.
+It’s also one of the most visited tourist attractions in Stockholm, admired for its striking architecture both inside and out.
+Beyond its appeal to tourists, the building functions as the workplace for around 200 people, including members of the Municipal Council..

 Royal Court